 (Anchorage skyline from the sea: photo courtesy of alaska.org)

-I booked the first cruise leaving from from Alaska this year (May 2017).
-I had never visited Anchorage, so I flew in a few days early, so that I could really get to know the area a bit.
-Cruises that list Anchorage as their starting point in fact depart from either Seward or Whittier.
+I booked the first cruise of the year leaving from from Alaska.
+I had never visited Anchorage, so I flew in a few days early, so that I could get to know the area a bit.
+MOST cruises that list Anchorage as their starting point in fact depart from either Seward or Whittier.
+In 2018, for example, only one cruise line (Holland-America) actually visits Anchorage: the Zaandam visits ten times this year.
+That’s it.
 I’m not sure why they don’t use the Port of Anchorage, unless it may be that it’s just too far from the main Alaska cruise destinations.

 With a population of around 300,000, Anchorage has 40% of Alaska’s population!
 Alaska became a US territory in 1912, and Anchorage was first settled in 1914 as a railroad and construction port for the Alaska Engineering Commission.